Seth-Miller/12c-rac-docker/README.md

 # 12c-rac-docker
-Multiple node Oracle RAC cluster running in Docker containers
+Multiple node Oracle RAC cluster running in Docker containers.

 # How to use
+This setup uses block devices for the ASM disks.
+I would recommend three disks that are at least 4GB each in size.

 It is important when creating the BIND and DHCPD containers that the BIND container is created first.
 The reason is that there is a key created as part of the BIND image build that DHCPD will use for dynamic dns updates and the key needs to exist when the DHCPD container is created.